Huawei Mate X 5G Foldable Phone Debuts at MWC 2019

-Huawei Mate X 5G foldable smartphone, after being a part of leaks and rumours, has now formally been unveiled at the pre-MWC conference in Barcelona.
-The new Huawei phone has two OLED FullView Display panels on the outer body that help transform the hardware into an 8-inch tablet.
+Huawei's first foldable 5G smartphone is here.
+The new Huawei Mate X was formally announced at a pre-MWC conference in Barcelona.
+The Huawei phone has two OLED FullView Display panels on the outer body that help transform the hardware into an 8-inch tablet.
 Huawei has also provided a two-in-one camera that is powered by Leica optics.
-The Mate X also comes with 5G support to deliver high-speed data access with low latency -- powered by HiSilicon Kirin 980 SoC.
-The new model notably competes against the Samsung Galaxy Fold that debuted earlier this week with an Infinity Flex Display.
+Additionally, the Huawei Mate X comes with 5G support to deliver high-speed data access with low latency -- powered by HiSilicon Kirin 980 SoC.
+The new model notably competes with the Samsung Galaxy Fold that debuted earlier this week with an Infinity Flex Display.
 Huawei offers a Falcon Wing Design and a FullView Display experience -- without a display notch -- to counter the Samsung model.
+Apart from these two manufacturers, Xiaomi, Oppo, and others are also said to be working on foldable phones.

 Huawei Mate X price